Cheapest Health Insurance in West Virginia: Affordable Plans for 2026

 Why We Focus on 40-Year-Olds

 Our primary affordability rankings use 40-year-old rates because this age sits at the midpoint of the working-age population in West Virginia.
-Using one consistent age removes variables and provides clear comparisons across providers without age distorting the results.
+One consistent age removes variables and keeps comparisons across providers clean.

 Age-Specific Rankings

-We also ranked insurers separately at each age bracket.
-A provider that's cheapest for young adults might not be most affordable for someone near 60, so these age-specific rankings help you find the best rate for your life stage.
+A provider that's cheapest for young adults may not be most affordable for someone near 60.
+We ranked insurers separately at each age bracket so you can find the best rate for your life stage.

 All data comes from federal sources and covers metal tiers and plan types available to West Virginia residents through the Health Insurance Marketplace.